 In the last generation of Cavaliers, you could choose a sporty coupe, a four-door sedan, or the two-door convertible.

 The two-door coupe was extremely popular with the younger drivers, as it had the sports car look without the high price tag.

 The sports coupe has a 2.2L, four-cylinder engine combined with a five-speed manual transmission.
-The car had plenty of power for a small car at 140 horsepower, but got 21 mpg – 25 mpg in the city and 31 mpg – 36 mpg on the highway.
-This, combined with the low-slung sporty styling, made it a popular seller.
+The car had plenty of power for a small car at 140 horsepower but got an average of 21 mpg – 25 mpg in the city and 31 mpg – 36 mpg on the highway.
+This combined with the low-slung sporty styling made it a popular seller.

 Why did Chevy quit making the Cavalier?

 Even though it was a popular seller, the Cavalier was never very well received by critics.
 The Cavaliers were fairly simple cars that didn’t keep up with advances in car design.
 In an age of power everything, even the most recent coupes did not come standard with power locks or power windows unless you bought the LS version.

 Many people also complained about the sub-par quality of the materials used on the interior of the cars.
 The seats, in particular, were rated as uncomfortable by many people.
 Visibility was poor from the back seat.